graphql-aspnet/graphql-aspnet.github.io/docs/quick/code-examples.md

 ## Using an Interface

-If your models share a common interface just return it from a controller action and the library will take care of the rest.
+If your models share a common interface just return it from a controller action and the library will create the appropriate graph types for you.

-> Don't forget to declare the object types that implement your interface or graphql won't know what resolvers to invoke at runtime.
+> Don't forget to declare the object types that implement your interface (e.g. Droid and Human) or the library won't know what resolvers to invoke at runtime.
 In this example, we've declared them inline but you can easily add them at startup to reduce the noise.

 ```csharp title="HeroController.cs"
 public class HeroController : GraphController